-- 3.5.12.1.1 Pursuant to Section 1927 of the Social Security Act, drug manufacturers must pay rebates for covered outpatient drugs reimbursed under Medicaid, including those provided by MCOs.
+3.5.12.1.1 Pursuant to Section 1927 of the Social Security Act, drug manufacturers must pay rebates for covered outpatient drugs reimbursed under Medicaid, including those provided by MCOs.
 Pursuant to Section 1927(a)(7) of the Social Security Act, states must collect Medicaid rebates for physician administered drugs.
-In addition to the Medicaid Drug Rebate Program required by Section 1927 of the Social Security Act, Delaware has received CMS approval to enter into Supplemental Drug Rebate agreements, and the State has amended these agreements to include utilization from MCOs. - 3.5.12.1.2 The Contractor shall provide Encounter Data and supporting information as needed for the State to collect rebates through the Medicaid Drug Rebate Program and Supplemental Drug Rebates.
-This shall include but not be limited to: - 3.5.12.1.2.1 Submitting all pharmacy Encounters, with the exception of inpatient hospital pharmacy Encounters, to the State in accordance with the requirements in Section 3.5.12.3 of this Contract, below.
-The State or its vendor will submit appropriate pharmacy Encounters for rebate from manufacturers. - 3.5.12.1.2.2 Complying with the requirements below regarding NCPDP standards and validation (Section 3.5.12.2 of this Contract, below), disputed encounter submissions (Section 3.5.12.4 of this Contract, below), and repackaged products (Section 3.5.12.5 of this Contract, below). - 3.5.12.1.2.3 Assuring that access to pharmacy products covered by a Supplemental Drug Rebate agreement is no more restrictive than the State's PDL requirements applicable to the pharmacy product. - 3.5.12.1.2.4 For physician administered (J-code) drugs: - 3.5.12.1.2.4.1 Including the NDC, units and the date of payment for all Encounters for physician administered (J-code) drugs as specified by the State. - 3.5.12.1.2.4.2 Ensuring that the NDC on all Encounters for physician administered (J-code) drugs is appropriate for the HCPCS code based on the NDC and units billed.
-The NDC must represent a drug that was available to the physician in an outpatient setting and was safe to administer (not past its shelf life).
+In addition to the Medicaid Drug Rebate Program required by Section 1927 of the Social Security Act, Delaware has received CMS approval to enter into Supplemental Drug Rebate agreements, and the State has amended these agreements to include utilization from MCOs.

+- 3.5.12.1.2 The Contractor shall provide Encounter Data and supporting information as needed for the State to collect rebates through the Medicaid Drug Rebate Program and Supplemental Drug Rebates.
+This shall include but not be limited to: - 3.5.12.1.2.1 Submitting all pharmacy Encounter Data, with the exception of inpatient hospital pharmacy Encounter Data, to the State in accordance with the requirements in Section 3.5.12.3 of this Contract, below.
+The State or its vendor will submit appropriate pharmacy Encounter Data for rebate from manufacturers. - 3.5.12.1.2.2 Complying with the requirements below regarding NCPDP standards and validation (Section 3.5.12.2 of this Contract, below), disputed Encounter Data submissions (Section 3.5.12.4 of this Contract, below), and repackaged products (Section 3.5.12.5 of this Contract, below). - 3.5.12.1.2.3 Assuring that access to pharmacy products covered by a Supplemental Drug Rebate agreement is no more restrictive than the State's PDL requirements applicable to the pharmacy product. - 3.5.12.1.2.4 For physician administered (J-code) drugs: - 3.5.12.1.2.4.1 Including the NDC, units and the date of payment for all encounters for physician administered (J-code) drugs as specified by the State. - 3.5.12.1.2.4.2 Ensuring that the NDC on all encounters for physician administered (J-code) drugs is appropriate for the HCPCS code based on the NDC and units billed.
+The NDC must represent a drug that was available to the physician in an outpatient setting and was safe to administer (not past its shelf life). - 3.5.12.1.2.4.3 Ensuring that, for Long Acting Reversible Contraception (LARC) devices/drugs, the Contractor's reimbursement methodology will pay the provider (for example, a hospital or FQHC) separately at the claim detail level for these devises/drugs and not as part of any bundled rate.

-3.5.12.1.2.4.3 Researching any Encounters that are identified as a dispute by the manufacturer, which cannot be resolved by the Fiscal Agent, within 30 calendar days.
+3.5.12.1.2.4.4 Researching any encounters that are identified as a dispute by the manufacturer, which cannot be resolved by the Fiscal Agent, within 30 calendar days.
 The Contractor shall provide an explanation at the claim level in a spreadsheet.
-If the claim information is found to be in error, the Encounter must be voided within five business days of the determination.
+If the claim information is found to be in error, the encounter must be voided within five business days of the determination.